YangZhou1997/cachepolicysimulator/README.md

 `simulator.cluster.block_manager.set_policy([YOUR-POLICY-NAME](cache_size))`.

 After that, run the simulator and record the results.
-Your are all set.
+You are all set.